dotnet/arcade/Repro Environment/ReproTool Documentation.md

 ### Linux
 Follow the instructions provided in the shell environment.
 Then run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
 You'll find the executables, the dll, pdb, logs, etc.

- **Note:** Each Repo/job has a different way of running test.
-You could find this information in the logs of test.
- For example, for CoreFx run `sh RunTest.sh $HELIX_CORRELATION_PAYLOAD`

 ### Mac
 1. `cd dotnetbuild/work/`
 2. Go to the latest updated folder.
 You could see the files information by doing `ls -la`
 3. Once in that folder keep doing `cd <folder>` until you find the folder with the name `payload`
 4. Run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
 You'll find the executables, the dll, pdb, logs, etc.

-**Note:** Each Repo/job has a different way of running test.
-You could find this information in the logs of test.
- For example, for CoreFx run `sh RunTest.sh $HELIX_CORRELATION_PAYLOAD`

 # How to use it in Jenkins
 When a job inside a PR fails, click on details to go to Jenkins and **Log In**.